Prime (graffiti artist)

-Jose "Prime" Reza, (b.
-October 5, 1971) is an American graffiti artist born and raised in the Pico-Union District of Downtown Los Angeles.
+Jose "Prime" Reza, (born October 5, 1971) is an American graffiti artist born and raised in the Pico-Union District of Downtown Los Angeles.
 Prime is credited with being a founding father of Los Angeles stylized graffiti lettering, a hybrid of Cholo lettering and East Coast style graffiti that is often bold, aggressive, and monochromatic.

 Prime is considered one of the most influential artists in the history of Los Angeles public wall writing, combining "traditional east coast painting techniques with geometric gangster-style blocks."

 Complex Magazine included Prime on their list "25 greatest L.A.
 Graffiti Writers" noting that, "...his pieces from the early 80's still shit on most stuff today."
 The Vibe History of Hip Hop acknowledges Prime's vital contributions to L.A.'s distinctive graffiti style in a chapter titled "Early Los Angeles Hip Hop" written by Ben Higa.

 Early life and education

 His parents immigrated to Los Angeles, California from Tamaulipas, Mexico and settled in Pico-Union, a historic neighborhood once known for its high density, Latino population, gang violence, and illegal drug commerce.